Integrable spin chains and the Clifford group: Introduction

 The paper is organised as follows.
 In Section \ref{sec:Clifford} we motivate and analyse certain families of Clifford group transformations.
 In Sections \ref{sec:Cliffordgroup} and \ref{sec:TIClifford} we define Clifford group transformations in general, and then the translation invariant Clifford group transformations of interest.
 We also explain the connection to MPOs.
 In Sections \ref{sec:XXZfamilies} and \ref{sec:generalisations} we then demonstrate how these results can be used to construct families of integrable models equivalent to $H_\textrm{XXZ}$, including $H_0$ given above.
 Models related by locality-preserving transformations built from a single two-site basic Clifford transformation are given in Section \ref{sec:localXXZ}; while those related by locality-non-preserving transformations are given in Section \ref{sec:nonlocal}.
 These are a consequence of a classification, given in Section \ref{sec:twositeClifford}, of all of the possible transformations that arise from transformations $U_\textrm{chain}$ constructed from a single two-site Clifford transformation.
+We see that, up to changes of on-site basis, only one new Hamiltonian appears in Section \ref{sec:localXXZ}.
+In Section \ref{sec:folded} we show that this Hamiltonian has some interesting connections to another integrable model, the \emph{folded XXZ chain} \cite{Yang20,Zadnik21,Zadnik21b,Pozsgay21,Gombor21}, and to the recently introduced concept of a pivot Hamiltonian \cite{Tantivasadakarn2021,Tantivasadakarn2021b}.
 In Section \ref{sec:generalisations} we discuss translation invariant Clifford transformations directly; rather than through the $U_\mathrm{chain}$ construction.
 We give, in Section \ref{sec:generalisationsresults}, all transformations that map single-site Pauli operators to local operators on up to five sites and show how these can be written using a $U_\textrm{chain}$ based on a single two- or three-site Clifford transformation.
 We give the corresponding families of Hamiltonians related to $H_{\textrm{XXZ}}$ in Section \ref{sec:summary}.
-In Section \ref{sec:integrable} we proceed to a more general discussion regarding families of integrable Hamiltonians.
-We focus our discussion on canonical models that can be solved by the quantum inverse scattering method, or algebraic Bethe Ansatz \cite{Korepin1997,Franchini,Murg}, and explain how transformations of MPO form apply to the integrable structures underlying these models.
-This includes, as a special case, the Clifford transformations that we have analysed and thus puts our results in context by relating them to classifications of integrable models.
-We also treat the case of spin chains solvable by transforming to free fermions, making connections to recent papers on families of exactly solvable spin-$\sfrac{1}{2}$ chains \cite{Minami,Chapman2020,Ogura2020,Elman2020}.
+In Section \ref{sec:integrable}, we proceed to a more general discussion regarding families of integrable Hamiltonians.
+We focus our discussion on canonical models that can be solved by the quantum inverse scattering method, or algebraic Bethe Ansatz \cite{Korepin1997,Franchini,Murg}, and explain how transformations of MPO form can be applied to the integrable structures underlying these models.
+This includes, as a special case, the Clifford transformations that we have analysed and thus gives our results a context by relating them to classifications of integrable models.
+We find interesting modifications to the underlying integrable structures, but there remain questions to resolve here.
+We also treat the case of spin chains solvable by transforming to free fermions, making connections to recent papers on families of exactly solvable spin-$\sfrac{1}{2}$ chains \cite{Minami17,Chapman2020,Ogura2020,Elman21}.
 Finally, we discuss further avenues of research.